khalladay/khalladay.github.com/all/blog/_posts/2014-01-06-Hacking-My-Attention-Span.md

 				repeat
 					set tryAgain to false
 					try
-						set value of text field 2 of scroll area 1 of group 1 to PASSWORD" on error
+						set value of text field 2 of scroll area 1 of group 1 to PASSWORD on error
 						delay 1
 						set tryAgain to true